enricobottazzi/ZKverse/README.md

 It is a community generated trusted setup. // what is the trusted setup and why we are downloading it?

 ### Generate the verification key

-// what is the verification key?
-// Can it be kept public?
-It doesn't reveal any information about the computation

 The verification key is generated starting from `multiplier.r1cs` (description of the circuit and its contraints) and `powersOfTau28_hez_final_11.ptau` which is the trusted setup.
 The output file of the operation is `multiplier.zkey`, namely the verification key for the circuit.